 - revising everything on Tuesday, January 28th

 - finalizing the rhyme scheme on Wednesday, January 29th

 - sending out the poem on Thursday, 3 days before the deadline

 That’s a time-bound goal you can work with.

-Now that you understand what SMART goals are and what they can be, let’s see when they’re the most effective (and when you should avoid them).
+Now that you understand what the SMART goal concept means and why it is beneficial — let’s see when SMART goals are the most effective (and when you should avoid them).

 Are SMART goals effective?